This week marks one year since a 21-year-old Georgia Tech student was shot and killed by a campus police officer.

 The Fulton County District Attorney's Office says it's still investigating it and that the officer involved, Tyler Beck, is still on administrative duty.

-PHOTOS: Tech students mourn loss
+PHOTOS: Tech students mourn the loss of one of their own

 A spokesperson for the school says it now has a departmental standard to have 100 percent of GTPD sworn officers complete the 40-hour Crisis Intervention Team Training.